BrendahKiragu/liverpoolnews/README.md

 ## Demo

-Check out the app live at [insert live link here] for a seamless experience of all Liverpool FC-related updates.
+Check out the app live at [https://liverpoolnews-now.vercel.app/] for a seamless experience of all Liverpool FC-related updates.

 ## Technologies Used